lbryio/lbrycrd/README.md

 We follow the same coding guidelines as documented by Bitcoin Core, see [here](/doc/developer-notes.md).
 To run an automated code formatting check, try:
 `git diff -U0 master -- '*.h' '*.cpp' | ./contrib/devtools/clang-format-diff.py -p1`.
 This will check any commits not on master for proper code formatting.
-We try to avoid altering parts of the code that is inherited from Bitcoin Core unless absolutely necessary.
+We try to avoid altering parts of the code that is inherited from Bitcoin Core unless necessary.
 This will make it easier to merge changes from Bitcoin Core.
-If commits are expected not to be merged upstream (i.e. we broke up a commit from Bitcoin Core in order to use a single feature in it), the commit message must contain the string "NOT FOR UPSTREAM MERGE".
+If commits are expected not to be merged upstream (i.e. we broke up a commit from Bitcoin Core to use a single feature in it), the commit message must contain the string "NOT FOR UPSTREAM MERGE".

-The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
+The `master` branch is regularly built and tested but is not guaranteed to be completely stable.
 [Releases](https://github.com/lbryio/lbrycrd/releases) are created regularly to indicate new official, stable release versions.